Best Christmas Cozy Mystery Books - Festive Whodunits

 Christmas Days: 12 Stories and 12 Feasts for 12 Days by Jeanette Winterson

-And then next up I love this Christmas collection by Janette Winterson it's called Christmas Days 12 Stories and 12 Feasts for 12 Days and it's a collection of her festive stories
+And then next up, I love this Christmas collection by Janette Winterson, it's called Christmas Days: 12 Stories and 12 Feasts for 12 Days, and it's a collection of her festive stories

-but what I especially love about this is that she's included recipes and personal anecdotes from her life that are appropriate to the festive season there's a beautiful passage in this where she describes her Christmas Eve ritual
+But what I especially love about this is that she's included recipes and personal anecdotes from her life that are appropriate to the festive season.
+There's a beautiful passage in this where she describes her Christmas Eve ritual

-what she cooks on that evening what she listens to on the radio essentially how she prepares herself for Christmas day but also enjoys a real moment of quiet and reflection and calmness for herself on Christmas Eve.
+What she cooks on that evening, what she listens to on the radio, essentially how she prepares herself for Christmas day, but also enjoys a real moment of quiet and reflection and calmness for herself on Christmas Eve.

 I believe was also friends with the writer Ruth Randall and she talks a little bit about that friendship in this book too it's a really lovely read I really recommend it for the festive season I'm looking forward to returning to this one myself I love books that mix in a bit of food because for me at least food is such an important part of Christmas